Home care vs. home health care — the distinction that confuses everyone

 The relationship between your parent and their aide is important.
 Unlike a nurse who comes for thirty minutes and does a specific medical task, an aide might be there for hours.
 They're helping your parent with intimate things like bathing.
 Your parent has to be comfortable with this person.
 The aide has to genuinely care about your parent.
 When it works, it's a real relationship.
 When it doesn't work, every visit is uncomfortable.

-The cost varies a lot depending on region, the agency, the amount of care.
-In many places, home care aides cost fifteen to twenty-five dollars an hour.
-If your parent needs six hours a day of care, that's sixty to one hundred fifty dollars a day.
-If they need live-in care, it's more, maybe fifteen hundred to two thousand a month plus room and board.
-Medicare doesn't cover home care.
+The Genworth 2023 Cost of Care Survey puts the national median cost for a home care aide at about $30 per hour.
+If your parent needs six hours a day of care, that's roughly $180 a day.
+If they need live-in care, the cost structure changes depending on how you arrange it.
+Medicare does not cover home care.
 Medicaid sometimes does, depending on state.
 Long-term care insurance might.
-Most of the time, people pay out of pocket.
+Most of the time, families pay out of pocket.

 Your parent and the aide need to build a relationship that works.
 It's not just about competence.
 It's about personality, trust, communication.
 Some aides are amazing and your parent is lucky to have them.
 Some aides show up and do the minimum.
 Some aides and your parent have personality conflicts.
 You have to monitor this.
 A bad home care relationship is worse than no care, because your parent is uncomfortable in their own home and you're not solving the problem.

 Home health is different from home care because it's ordered by a doctor, it's limited to medical tasks, and insurance usually covers at least part of it.
-Medicare covers home health if your parent meets specific requirements.
+Medicare covers home health if your parent meets specific requirements: they must be homebound, under the care of a doctor, and need intermittent skilled nursing or therapy.
+According to Medicare.gov, the qualifying conditions are specific, and your parent's doctor has to certify the need.
 Medicaid often covers it.
 Some private insurance covers it.
-Check what your parent's insurance actually pays for, because it varies a lot.
+Check what your parent's insurance actually pays for, because it varies.

 The number of visits is limited.
 Your parent doesn't get unlimited home health.
 The doctor orders a certain number of visits for a specific purpose.
 Maybe five visits over two weeks.
 Maybe twice a week for six weeks.
 Once the goal is met or the timeframe is up, the visits end.
 If your parent needs more, the doctor has to order more.